arcebri1/University-Tuition-Analysis/README.md

 * Created a bullet chart so the user would be able to individually pick a university and look at it more closely in terms of tuition, acceptance rate, grad rate, etc

+* Used flask to create a website that could be run locally

 **Our presentation slide can be found [here](https://docs.google.com/presentation/d/1yypQXLj--M6v4PQLdcl0M9WDD-Iy0zlNJL6ttzIRYk8/edit#slide=id.p) on google slides**